 The MDR requires the European Commission to create expert panels to support the scientific assessment and advice in the field of medical devices.
 Amongst others, the panels of experts will provide an opinion on the notified bodies’ assessments of clinical evaluation of certain high-risk medical devices.
 The European Commission has published the names of the experts.

-16 December 2020 – Information for all Swiss manufacturers and distributors of medical devices
+16 December 2020 – Information for the Industry from Swiss Medtech

 The European Medical Device Regulation (MDR) will come into force in less than six months – on 26 May 2021 – the same day that the corresponding Swiss Medical Device Regulation (MepV) enters into effect.
 The decision to adapt to the third-country requirements must be made by each company individually.
 In our function as an industry association, however, we are available to provide advice and support and would like to offer the following assistance: